Luigi Colani: Personal life

 Colani was married to Sabine Fadia-Colani in the late 1970s.
-He lived together with Ya Zhen Zhao since the 1990s and resided in Shanghai, China and Karsruhe, Germany.
+He lived together with Ya Zhen Zhao since the 1990s and resided in Shanghai, China and Karlsruhe, Germany.
 He has two sons.
-His older son Bernard (* 1956) lives in Paris and works as a stock market analyst.
-His younger son Solon Luigi Colani (* 1972) lives in Berlin where he also works as a designer and does special effects work in the movie industry.
+His older son Bernard (b.
+1956) lives in Paris and works as a stock market analyst.
+His younger son Solon Luigi Colani (b.
+1972) lives in Berlin where he also works as a designer and does special effects work in the movie industry.

 He was a guest speaker and presenter at the 2004 World Economic Forum in Davos, Switzerland.

 Colani died in Karlsruhe in 2019.